strexp/kb/docs/bgp-community.md

 ## Public Community

-> These communities can be set by any network.
+> These communities can be set by peers to influence our routing decisions.

 ### 2: Local Preference Control